kytos/documentation/tutorials/napps/development_environment_setup.rst

 .. code-block:: console

-   $ python3.6 -m venv test42
+   $ python3 -m venv test42

 This command will create a virtualenv named *test42* and a folder with the same name for it.
-This environment will use 3.6 as the default Python version.

 ..
-NOTE:: Kytos is using Python 3.6 to leverage some new features of the Python language.
+NOTE:: Kytos requires at least Python 3.6

 Removing a virtualenv
 ---------------------